 Sun-kissed Mediterranean shores, grand Roman monuments, and Renaissance masters - teaching English in Italy provides a viable path for many to live and work in Europe's most romantic country.

-English teachers should count on interviewing in Italy and beginning their teaching job during the major hiring seasons in September, and then again in January, with most contracts ending in late June.
+As one of the top destinations for world travelers and a major center of European commerce, Italy represents one of the top countries for teaching English in Europe.
+English teachers in Italy should count on interviewing in Italy and beginning their teaching job during the major hiring seasons in September, and then again in January, with most contracts ending in late June.

 For nearly all jobs, English teachers in Italy will be expected to interview in person once they arrive in Italy, and they will also handle their own airfare, as well as housing.
 Most teachers live in apartments recently vacated by previous teachers and share accommodations with other English teachers.

 To teach English in Italy, you will need a TEFL certificate.
 A 4-year college degree is typically required as well.
 Native English proficiency is expected to find a TEFL job.
 The average salary for an English teacher in Italy is about $1,200 - $2,100 USD per month.

 Major cities for English teaching jobs in Italy include big cities like Rome, Naples, Milan, and Turin.